Kyuu-Ji/htb-write-up/compromised/write-up-compromised.md

 ### Privilege Escalation to root

-When searching for more persistence methods, the **LD_PRELOAD** trick is often used to force change the precedence of libraries.
+When searching for more persistence methods, the **LD_PRELOAD** trick is often used to change the precedence of libraries.
 The binary _/bin/bash_ uses an unusual library:
 ```
 ldd /bin/bash